yuqiii-wang/KnowledgeNotes/languages/cpp/optimization/memory/atomicity.md

 ## Volatile

+`volatile` is used to refer to objects that are shared with "non-C++" code or hardware that does not follow the C++ memory model.

+For example, `const volatile long clock;` talks about a hardware register recording a clock, that `clock` can change value without user's control.

 Compiler guarantees that

 * Compiler does not remove `volatile`-declared variables, nor changes the order of execution, no matter what optimization flag is set